nikoloz-pachuashvili/learn-node-mongo-the-hard-way/ex9.rst

 Exercise 9: Update Basics
 =========================

-In the previous exercises we learned how to insert document into MongoDB and what a write concern is.
+In the previous exercises we learned how to insert documents into MongoDB and what a write concern is.
 We also learned why ``.save()`` is not a good way of saving your documents and how bulk inserts work.
 We've managed to get all those documents into MongoDB but now we find we need to update some of the fields.
 In this exercise we will focus on the basic operations to change your documents in MongoDB and in the next exercise on the more advanced ways to modify your existing documents.

 Lets start with a simple insert and full document update and explain why this in general is a bad idea.
 Fire up the editor and type in the following code.